Kilkenni/sb.Teleport/readme.md

 Download as a folder and drop to `StarboundLocation/mods`.
 If you don't need access to source,`/src` folder can be safely removed.

+Currently in alpha phase.
+Backup your character before installing!

 ## Usage

 Replaces teleport window of vanilla ship teleports.
 Old interface is still accessible via fallback button.